-Acoustics By Design provided acoustical engineering and audio-visual systems design for the galleries and the auditorium.
+ABD Engineering & Design provided acoustical engineering and audio-visual systems design for the galleries and the auditorium.
 We worked closely with Design Plus, the Grand Rapids Art Museum, and wHY Architecture out of Los Angeles to seamlessly integrate the acoustical materials into the restrained minimalistic architecture.

 The museum has a lot of concrete and reflective surfaces, so it was full of acoustical challenges.
 One of the solutions was a European product called BASWAphon, which looks like drywall, but is really a sound absorbing material.

 Another challenge was the auditorium, which was designed to host everything from live music and film festivals to banquets and presentations.
 Our audio-visual designers developed a technical system that was flexible enough for the multiple uses, yet user-friendly enough for the museum staff to operate with ease.